Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 But what is said and quite telling is that we do not have any evidence to say that Hernandez received the care he needed for drug use.
 Contrast this with another NFL star, Darren Waller, who, after having faced two suspensions and a near-fatal overdose, turned his life around with a 30-day rehabilitation (rehab).
 The differing tales of these two NFL stars show just how much of a difference treatment can make for a person.

 Every life teaches us a story.
 While many say that Aaron Hernandez’s light went out a bit too fast, we know from other success stories that no matter how dire, a substance use disorder (SUD) is treatable.
-With advancements in treatment and holistic care options right within your grasp, if you are struggling with a SUD, you only need to reach out.
+With advancements in treatment and holistic care options right within your grasp.
 Comprehensive care options involving detoxification (detox), psychotherapy, medication management, 12-step recovery programs, relapse prevention tools, and sober living facilities can enable you to achieve a lasting recovery and a sober life.

 What Can We Learn From This Tragedy About Substance Use and Mental Health?